MichaelCurrin/vsc-extension-quickstart/docs/start-fresh.md

 $ code helloworld
 ```

-## How to run it
+## How to run the extension

-Now you can start the extension with the debugger in an isolated environment
+Now you can start the extension with the debugger in an isolated environment.

 To do this, follow the steps in the [usage](usage.md) section of this quickstart guide.
-They will still apply.

 [Your First Extension]: https://code.visualstudio.com/api/get-started/your-first-extension